electron/electron/docs/api/frameless-window.md

 Uses custom drawn close, and miniaturize buttons that display when hovering in the top left of the window.
-The fullscreen button is not available due to restrictions of frameless windows as they interface with Apple's MacOS window masks.
+The fullscreen button is not available due to restrictions of frameless windows as they interface with Apple's macOS window masks.
 These custom buttons prevent issues with mouse events that occur with the standard window toolbar buttons.
 This option is only applicable for frameless windows.